fleschutz/PowerShell/Docs/send-tcp.md

 ## send-tcp.ps1 - Sends a TCP message to an IP address and port

-This script sends a TCP message to the given IP address and port.
+This PowerShell script sends a TCP message to the given IP address and port.

 ## Parameters
 ```powershell